Hi, I'm Rachel

 My love of wine dates back to a sip of Chateau d’Yquem a friend’s dad ordered for us at a fancy restaurant when I was 20.
 Cue technicolour fireworks – honey, apricot, a marmalade flavour brighter than life.
 Wow, how’d they get all those flavours in there?
 I had to learn more.

 Since then, I’ve successfully completed the prestigious Wine & Spirits Education Trust (WSET) Diploma.
 Wine education is a big investment and the studying was intense, but it's worth it.
 I worked through levels 1 – 3 of WSET with Distinction, and was thrilled to receive a scholarship from Les Dames d’Escoffier society towards my wine studies.
-Early in 2016, I was awarded the challenging Italian Wine Ambassador designation by Vinitaly.
+In 2016, I was awarded the challenging Italian Wine Ambassador designation by Vinitaly.
 I'm a Judge at the International Wine & Spirit Competition in London, on the panels for wines of Canada and the US.

-The travel bug – it has bitten big time.
+The travel bug has bitten big time.
 I’ve been all over the place, usually to somewhere with incredible food and preferably some vines nearby.
 In Canada: the Okanagan, Similkameen, Gulf Islands, Vancouver Island, Prince Edward County and Niagara.
 In the USA, pretty much every wine region from Walla Walla to Napa Valley, plus Long Island.
 I’ve also toured extensively through Italy, France, England, Greece, Turkey, and NZ & Australia.
 Next on the wishlist is a trip to Portugal to try some hearty home cooking and drink Port in the Douro.